Language and Culture Lab

 Overview and Mission

-Inspired by Chicana Feminism and Martin-Baro's work on Liberation Psychology, the Pepperdine University Language and Culture Lab seeks to understand and empower diverse communities within a cultural context.
+Inspired by Chicana feminism and Martin-Baro's work on Liberation Psychology, the Pepperdine University Language and Culture Lab seeks to understand and empower diverse communities within a cultural context.
 The Lab conducts four tracks of research in the areas of language and culture within the field of psychology:

-- Track One – examines the supervision and training of psychotherapists to provide bilingual (Spanish/English) mental health services and community outreach.
+Examines the supervision and training of psychotherapists to provide bilingual (Spanish/English) mental health services and community outreach.
 Focus is placed on the interaction of linguistic, clinical, and cultural competency

-- Track Two – examines the process and outcomes of culturally congruent practice within bilingual and Spanish-speaking communities.
+Examines the process and outcomes of culturally congruent practice within bilingual and Spanish-speaking communities.
 Areas of emphasis are the use of language in therapy and psycho-educational outreach

-- Track Three – explores individual and family processes as they relate to language use within a community setting.
+Explores individual and family processes as they relate to language use within a community setting.
 Areas of attention are the gendered experiences of immigration and acculturation processes of immigrant children as they relate to language and ethnic identity development

-- Track Four – examines the factors that lead to the persistence of Latino college students in undergraduate and graduate education.
+Examines the factors that lead to the persistence of Latino college students in undergraduate and graduate education.
 Specific contributing factors under investigation are ethnic identity, immigration experiences, and institutional best practices

 Research Projects – Qualitative

 - Enhancing Multicultural Competence: Lessons Learned from Summers in Mexico